 Research doesn’t have to be boring.
 Information can be presented in the form of text, images, videos, or screenshots.
 NoteLedge provides the ideal platform for you to gather all information from your source of inspiration like Pinterest, YouTube, Vimeo, or any webpage together on one page.
 You can drag and drop any digital content, including texts, videos, images, external links, etc, onto your idea board and review them anytime.
 It is very useful when you are in the brainstorming process, or you are creating a mood board for your new design.

 Tracking the source of particular information has also been made easy.
-NoteLedge keeps the relevant links from the online sources on your note, so you can jump back to the original web source instantly and share this with anyone.
+NoteLedge, in collaboration with the reputable web development company, keeps the relevant links from the online sources on your note, so you can jump back to the original web source instantly and share this with anyone.

 Researching can often take a lot of time, especially when you are really into the topic and want to find out more and more.
+But as a result, you spend too much time searching can often take a lot of time, especially when you are really into the topic and want to find out more and more.
 But as a result, you spend too much time researching!
 Sounds familiar, right?
 RescueTime helps keep track of your browsing behavior and time spent on each web page, including the time spent procrastinating on other sites.
 This way you can better manage your time and reduce distractions, thus boosting your productivity.
-If you’d like to know more about RescueTime, here’s a comprehensive review that dives deep into this monitoring tool to help improve the productivity of your team.

-These are our favorite tools to keep us focused on our research tasks and assist us in researching efficiently and effectively.
-How about you?
+These are our favorite online research tools to keep us focused on high-quality research tasks and assist us in conducting research efficiently and effectively How about you?
 What tools and apps do you enjoy using?
 When you carry out research, what are the most challenging things you encounter?

 We would love to know more about your experience and recommendations.
 Share this with us in the comment section below!